Nikolay Gondatti: Early years

-Nikolay Gondatti was born in 1860 in Moscow to the family of an Italian professional sculptor Ludwig Gondatti and a Russian noblewoman from Tula (sources do not give her either name or maiden name).
+Nikolay Gondatti was born in 1860 in Moscow to the family of an Italian professional sculptor Ludwig Gondatti and a Russian woman Yekaterina of a simple origin from Tula).

 At the age of 15, Nikolay entered the Nizhny Novgorod Aleksandrovsky Institute, which at that time represented a secondary school with a classical liberal education.
 In 1881 he graduated with a gold medal.

 In 1887 he graduated with honors from the Faculty of Law and Faculty of Physics and Mathematics (Natural History Department) of Moscow University.
 Every year, until 1892, he participated in expeditions and visited various provinces of the Russian Empire, Germany, England, Turkey, Asia Minor, Syria, Egypt, Austria, France, India, Ceylon, China, Japan and America; he had gold medals for the expedition to Western Siberia and for his collection of collections on sericulture.

 In 1887, he was appointed a teacher of natural science at the School of the Order of Saint Catherine, and from January 1, 1888 – at the Moscow Alexander Institute.